4321 SRAM

 We need iobus_bar<i> for bit_bar<i>.
 Fortunately, there’s ample space to squeeze in an inverter

 Vertical Poly allows aggressive diffusion sharing if S/D Contact and Metal is aligned directly under the M2 bit grid.
-Otherwise, space is wasted quickly.
+Otherwise, you may waste a lot of space

 Read Driver